Security, Vulnerability Scanning Program, General Information

 - Limitation: Vulnerability remediation of applications must be done by application owners.

-- Goal: Provide a single source for Internal / External agencies to report vulnerabilities.
+- Goal: Provide a source for Internal / External agencies to report vulnerabilities.

 - Goal: Review, approve, and implement appropriate external reporting and scanning services.